-The inaugural Whistler Alpine Meadows race got my attention as soon as it popped up on my facebook feed as a new event under the Coast Mountain Trail Series.
-As I’ve progressed with trail running, I have wanted to push the distance.
-The longest race distance that I’ve managed to take part in so far is roughly 15km, and I’ve been interested in going further.
+The Whistler Alpine Meadows race got my attention as soon as it popped up on my facebook feed as a brand new race to join the Coast Mountain Trail Series.
+As I’ve progressed with trail running, I have wanted to push the distance and difficulty.
+The longest trail race distance that I have taken part in so far is roughly 15km, and I’ve been interested in finding longer races.
 The 25km distance was a great opportunity for me to push the distance on this technical and mountainous terrain.

 The race start and finish took place in an area called Alpine Meadows, just North of Whistler Village.
-The Start took place at Riverside Campsite where I stayed the night before, which was perfect!
+The Start was at Riverside Campsite where I camped the night before, which worked out perfectly!
 The 25km route went up towards Rainbow Mountain on some trails that were constructed very recently and then traversed back down in a clockwise loop.

-As I studied the elevation and distance chart, I soon came to realize that this wasn’t going to be an easy 25km run.
-In fact, the kind of terrain I would have to tackle was more of a mountain hike with around 1500m of elevation gain with some very steep sections.
+As I studied the elevation and distance chart, I soon came to realize that this wasn’t going to be an easy 25km run!
+In fact, the kind of terrain I would have to tackle would require some hiking with around 1500m of elevation gain that included some fairly steep sections.

-Life got in the way a bit over the summer, and I certainly wasn’t putting in the weekly training that I used to earlier in the year when I trained up for te Half Ironman.
-The most I was doing was having the odd games of tennis and hiking.
-I did, however, manage to do a few harder hikes such as Hanes Valley and Wedgemount Lake that at least worked on some elevation conditioning.
+Life got in the way a bit over the summer, and I certainly wasn’t putting in the weekly training that I was accustomed to earlier in the year when I trained for the Victoria Half Ironman.
+I did, however, manage to do a few harder hikes, including Hanes Valley and Wedgemount Lake that at least contributed to my climbing skills on steeper terrain.
 I had been intending to do many weekends on the grind and local mountains to work on my climbing strength but my time slipped away.

 After questioning if I should do the race the week before, I decided to go ahead.
-I knew I wasn’t able to race it, but it would be a great opportunity wasted if I didn’t take part and at least turn up.
+I knew I wasn’t going to get a fantastic ‘time’, but it would be a great opportunity wasted if I didn’t take part and at least turn up.
 I had my camping spot and car booked anyway!

 Due to the nature of the terrain and remote location, there was also a mandatory gear list that included a Bivy, torch, waterproof jacket and fire starting kit.
 As you may have read on my blog, I take safety on hikes and trail runs seriously and judging the weather conditions over the weeks I had already intended to take the majority of the requirements.